tonai/Lightning-talks/CSS/01_css-rules.md

 ### Source order

-When multiple CSS declarations with the same complete specifity are conflicting each other, the last one overrides the previous rules.
+When multiple CSS declarations with the same complete specifity conflict each other, the last one overrides the previous rules.

 ## References